awsdocs/amazon-route53-docs/doc_source/domain-renew.md

 # Renewing Registration for a Domain<a name="domain-renew"></a>

-When you register a domain with Amazon Route 53 or you transfer domain registration to Amazon Route 53, we configure the domain to renew automatically\.
+When you register a domain with Amazon Route 53 or you transfer domain registration to Route 53, we configure the domain to renew automatically\.
 The automatic renewal period is typically one year, although the registries for some top\-level domains \(TLDs\) have longer renewal periods\.
 For the registration and renewal period for your TLD, see [Domains That You Can Register with Amazon Route 53](registrar-tld-list.md)\.

 **Note**
 You can't use AWS credits to pay the fee for renewing registration for a domain\.